alexis-kouvakas/Stegpass/README.md

-# timpy
+# Stegpass
-A simple terminal based password manager written in Python 3.
+A lightweight and straightforward encrypted password manager for Linux, featuring database steganography for enhanced security.
+Ideal for users seeking a secure and efficient way to manage passwords on Linux systems.